 The outdoors is like a deluxe fitness facility, with opportunities to walk, run, bike, swim or hit inclines.
 And the additional hours of daylight mean there’s more time to fit it into your schedule.

 Mix up your workouts by hiking a trail, jogging the beach or planning a bike trip.
 Take advantage of the warm weather while it lasts.

-For those who live in the northern climates, it won’t be long before the cold winds of fall and the snow of winter send you back to the gym and the trusty treadmill.
+For those who live in the northern climates, it won’t be long before the cold winds of fall and the snow of winter send you back inside.